-Marjorie T. “Margie” Moore, Board Vice Chair, is a Vice President, Financial Advisor with Merrill Lynch in Pensacola, Florida.
+Marjorie T. “Margie” Moore, Board Chair, is a Senior Vice President, Financial Advisor with Merrill Lynch in Pensacola, Florida.
 Margie has been in the Financial Services Industry and with Merrill Lynch since 1983.
 She is a cum laude graduate with a Business Degree from the University of Georgia.
 She is active in the community by serving on the Executive Board of Baptist Health Care and the board of directors for Manna Food Pantry.
 She is past president of the Pensacola State College Foundation and a Board of Governors Emeritus.
 She also served on the Council on Aging of West Florida Board from 2002-2006 and the Favor House of Northwest Florida Board from 1997-2007.
-Margie received the Merrill Lynch Lifetime Community Achievement Award and recently was the recipient of the “David Brady Award”, a Merrill Lynch award recognizing her commitment to clients.
+Margie received the Merrill Lynch Lifetime Community Achievement Award and was the recipient of the “David Brady Award”, a Merrill Lynch award recognizing her commitment to clients.

 Carol Carlan, a Pensacola business executive and long-time community leader, is president of the Sacred Heart Foundation on the Gulf Coast, responsible for all fundraising activities.